 Task 26 formally began in January 2009 and is currently operating in its fourth task extension phase.
-Since 2009, Task 26 participants have produced results in four general areas related to cost of wind energy:
+Since 2009, Task 26 participants have produced results in four general areas related to the cost of wind energy:

-Cost of Land-based Wind Energy
+Cost of Land-Based Wind Energy

 In the first phase of the task, participants used a common model to estimate the Levelized Cost of Energy (LCOE) for typical land-based wind projects in their respective countries.